The Relationship Between an MTHFR Gene Mutation and Lupus

 What Exactly is Lupus?

-Lupus is a chronic inflammatory autoimmune disease that affects multiple organ systems of the body.
+Lupus is a chronic inflammatory autoimmune disease3 that affects multiple organ systems of the body.
 There are four main types of lupus: neonatal, discoid, drug-induced, and systemic lupus erythematosus (SLE), which is the most common.

 Lupus results in abnormal immunological function and the production of autoantibodies, leading to immune complexes that may destroy healthy tissue.
 Symptoms may range from none at all to periodic flares of varying severity.